 You never know who you might see.
 During the Oogie Boogie Bash, Agatha was out.

-Now that you can get get close enough to pose with characters, it's a lot more fun to interact with them.
+Characters are fun to see, but even more fun to interact with.
 We saw Loki take someone by the arm and walk off with them!
 Avengers Campus was built on the former A Bug's Land, so sometimes Ant-Man carries around a miniaturized Bug's Land to show us that it's still there.
 The characters are now all over the land, so you never know where you might spot them.

 Meet the Princesses